nizlumina/Minori/README.md

 Building
 ------
-Clone the repo via Git and build in Android Studio.
+Clone the repo via Git and build.

 OR

-Just use the "Checkout project from Version Control" option when starting Android Studio and in the Vcs Repository Url section, insert the URL:
+Just use the *"Checkout project from Version Control"* option when starting Android Studio and in the *Vcs Repository Url* section, insert the URL:

 https://github.com/nizlumina/Minori.git